osilander/simple-ONT-assembly/README.md

 I will not go through here in detail into file naming conventions, etc. but it is something to study beforehand.
 [Here](https://johndecember.com/unix/tutor/filenames.html) is an example.

+#### Code Editing and Terminal Use
+For editing code and dealing with the terminal I recomend [`VSCode`](https://code.visualstudio.com/) although there are many other options out there.

 ### Important Note
 If you have not basecalled your data using either the high accuracy "hac" or super high accuracy "sup" basecalling methods, then you _must_ rebasecall. "fast" basecalling is not accurate enough for good assemblies.

+## Assembly Process

 ### Quick data summary
 The first step is a quick examination of the data.
 Here I will assume you have a single `fastq` file containing all the reads for your strain.
 This file will be `reads.fastq`.

 ```bash
 # here the -a option gets *a*ll the statistics